jsiek/denotational_semantics/agda/README.md

 * `ISWIM`

-  Call-by-value lambda calculus with constants and a δ redution rule.
+  Call-by-value lambda calculus with constants and a δ reduction rule for primitive operations.

 * `EvalCallByName`